Complete BSN Job Description of a Registered Nurse

 What is the Difference Between an RN and a BSN?

-What are the Training & Certification Requirements for a Registered Nurse?
+What are the Training & Certification Requirements for an RN?

-There are several ways you can obtain the registered nurse certification requirement.
-An aspiring registered nurse may earn an associate degree in nursing (ADN), a bachelor’s of science in nursing (BSN), or a diploma from an accredited and approved nursing program.
+There are several ways you can meet the RN certification requirement in nursing school.
+An aspiring registered nurse may earn an associate degree in nursing (ADN), a bachelor’s of science in nursing (BSN degree), or a diploma from an accredited and approved nursing program.

 What is an ADN Degree in Nursing?

-Can I Become an RN Without a BSN?
+Can I Become an RN Without a BSN degree?
 Yes.
-An ADN (Associate Degree in Nursing) is an undergraduate academic degree program that provides students with the foundational knowledge needed to pursue a career in nursing.
+An ADN (Associate Degree in Nursing) is an undergraduate academic degree program that provides students with the foundational knowledge needed to pursue a career path in nursing.
 It typically takes two years to complete and includes coursework, clinical skills, and laboratory experience.
-Upon completion of the program, students must pass the National Council Licensure Examination for Registered Nurses (NCLEX-RN) in order to become licensed registered nurses.
-This degree can serve as the first step toward a Bachelor of Science in Nursing (BSN) or higher-level degree program.
+Upon completion of the program, students must pass the National Council Licensure Examination for Registered Nurses (NCLEX RN) standardized exam in order to become licensed registered nurses.
+This degree serves as the first step for ADN graduates toward a BSN or higher-level degree program.

 What is a BSN Degree in Nursing?